charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 - Include at least one **aside** that you float to the left or right.
 - Include examples of paragraphs, headers (h1, h2, etc) and unordered or ordered lists on several of your pages.
 - Include an **About** page with your picture on it.
+- Make sure the HTML Validator is working properly on all your theme pages.
+Also check your homework pages.
+They are important, but not as important as your theme pages.

 ## Creating a GitHub Pages WebSite